henningninneh/site/content/publication/german-state-parliaments/index.md

 ---
-title: "Shaping EU policy in regional parliaments: a configurational analysis of the Posted Workers Directive in Germany"
+Title: "Shaping EU Policy in Regional Parliaments: A Configurational Analysis of the Posted Workers Directive in Germany"
 publication_types:
   - "2"
 authors: